therrlupardo/rsww-plagiarism-detector/README.md

 ## Running using docker-compose

-1. Go to directory `server`
+1. Go to directory `app`
+2. To start docker containers use:\
+    `docker-compose up -d rabbitmq postgres`

+    Wait for services to be up and ready for establishing connections (you can use `docker-compose logs -f`), then to start the rest of services run:

-2. Run docker using `docker-compose up --build`
+    `docker-compose up -d`
-    - You can skip flag `--build`, if you want to run containers without rebuilding
+ > In case docker-compose recreates `rabbitmq` and `postgres` containers after `docker-compose up -d`, use `docker-compose up -d --no-recreate`.

+  > You can use `docker-compose up --build` if you want to rebuild all images or `docker-compose up --no-cache` to force their clean build (without using cached layers).
 3. To stop and remove containers use `docker-compose down`.
-    - You can add flag `-v` to remove also all volumes
+  > You can use `docker-compose down -v` to remove all volumes

 ## Running locally